janmonschke/Bachelor-Thesis/chapters/Single Page Web Apps/request flow comparison.md

 ## REQUEST FLOW COMPARISON

 ### TRADITIONAL
-A HTTP request is matched to the corresponding controller by a router.
-This controller then triggers the Model-layer to retrieve the necessary data for the request from the underlying database.
-When the data has been successfully fetched, the controller triggers the View-layer to render the data into the requested View.
-This data is then being transferred to the browser of the user and the current DOM is replaced with the transferred HTML page.
+When a new page is requested, the user's browser sends a HTTP request to the server.
+This request is then matched to the corresponding controller by a router.
+The controller then triggers the model-layer to retrieve the necessary data for the request from the underlying database.
+When the data has been successfully fetched, the controller triggers the view-layer to render the data into the requested view.
+Views may be constructed from several sub-views that are rendered into one layout file.
+The rendered layout is then transferred back to the browser.
+The browser completely removes the old DOM and re-renders a new DOM from the layout that just has been transferred.
+This leads to the typical blank screen in the browser when a new page is being requested.

 ### SINGLE PAGE
 The single-page request-flow is the same as the traditional request-flow until it comes to the rendering of views.
 Instead of letting the server render a complete new layout and transfer it to the client, the fetched data is serialized into a transport format (JSON, XML...) and the client takes care of rendering the part of the DOM that has changed.